-The quantity of opex increased the third most of ENT's four inputs over the 12-year period, being 31 per cent higher in 2017 than it was in 2006.
+The quantity of opex increased the second most of ENT's four inputs over the 13-year period, being 33 per cent higher in 2018 than it was in 2006.
 Opex usage increased by 20 per cent between 2010 and 2012.
-ENT's overall opex increase between 2006 and 2017 was well over twice the increase for the industry.
+ENT's overall opex increase between 2006 and 2018 was considerably higher than for the industry where opex quantity actually fell over the period.
 Opex has the second largest average share in ENT's total costs at 31 per cent.

 The input component with the largest average share of ENT's total cost, at 43 per cent, is transformers.
-ENT's quantity of transformers increased steadily from 2007 to 2014 before levelling off and by 2017 was 31 per cent above its 2006 level - a smaller increase than the industry's 46 per cent.
+ENT's quantity of transformers increased steadily from 2007 to 2014 before levelling off and by 2018 was 32 per cent above its 2006 level - a smaller increase than the industry's 46 per cent.
 Given its large share of total costs, transformer inputs is an important driver of the total input quantity index.